RubenTheCoder/Shunji-Railways-GitHub/.github/CONTRIBUTING.md

-- **🔨 Code contributions:**

-    If you're a developer and would like to contribute code to the Shunji Railways GitHub, please follow the guidelines below:
-   - Find a issue in the [Shunji Railways Workspace](https://github.com/users/RubenTheCoder/projects/4).
-Reference the issue name and number in your pull request later on if required.
-   - Fork the repository to your own GitHub account.
-   - Create a new branch with a descriptive name for your feature or bug fix.
-   - Write clean, well-documented code following the [Google coding guidelines](https://google.github.io/styleguide).
-   - Test your changes thoroughly, this helps reduce the time we need to review pull requests.
-   - Submit a pull request (PR) to the main repository's 'main' branch.
-   - Include a clear and concise description of your changes in the PR, as well as a reference to any related issues.

 - **💬 Discussion board:** You can also contribute by participating in discussions on our [general discussion board](https://github.com/RubenTheCoder/Shunji-Railways-GitHub/discussions/categories/general).
 Share your thoughts, ideas, and feedback on the project, or help others with their questions.